Skysurfer65/Login_CRUD_CI_Pipeline/README.md

-# Login_CRUD_CI
+# Login_CRUD_CI_Pipeline WIP
 ## Login with admin CRUD.
 Javascript and HTML.
-Tested with JEST in GitHub Actions.
+Tested with JEST and Selenium in GitHub Actions.

 # Continous Integration
-In this setup I'm trying to get GitHub Actions to automate my JEST tests when the user push to the repository.
+In this setup I'm trying to get GitHub Actions to automate my tests when the user push to the repository.<br/>
+Unit and integrationtests are done on the javascript with **JEST** test package.
 Since javascript is a scripted language that needs an environment to be interpret (as it's normally done in the browser), I have to setup my VM to run Node.
 In this simulated back-end mode I can run my tests.
+UI tests are done directly on the DOM by using **Selenium** to automate and **pytest** for assertions.
+This part of the project is written in **Python**.
 To see testresults you need to look into the logfiles under Actions.

 -------------------------------------------------------------------------------------